 Here's an example of how the cost sharing works: Let's say that you have a lab test that costs \$100 as part of the research study.
 Let's also say that your share of the costs for this test is \$20 under Original Medicare, but the test would be \$10 under our plan's benefits.
 In this case, Original Medicare would pay \$80 for the test and you would pay the \$20 copay required under Original Medicare.
 You would then notify your plan that you received a qualified clinical trial service and submit documentation, such as a provider bill, to the plan.
 The plan would then directly pay you \$10.
 Therefore, your net payment is \$10, the same amount you would pay under our plan's benefits.
-Please note that in order to receive payment from your plan, you must submit documentation to your plan such as a provider bill would cover the item or service even if you were not in a study.
+Please note that in order to receive payment from your plan, you must submit documentation to your plan such as a provider bill.